IBM/solsa/README.md

 SolSA automatically tailors resources such as ingresses to the specifics of each targeted environment.

-The SolSA code is much more compact and much ess error-prone than the yaml it produces.
+The SolSA code is much more compact and much less error-prone than the yaml it produces.
 SolSA enables the specification of repeatable architectural patterns that can be reused across many solutions.
 SolSA simplifies the configuration of related resources such as a Kafka instance, a Kafka topic, and a Knative Kafka